ybw9000/Insight_DE_FPD/README.md

 3. Since the `-left[0]` is the largest input value in `left` and `right[0]` is the smallest input value in `right`, the median is simply `(right[0] - left[0])/2 if len(left) == len(right) else -left[0]`.
 This query takes O(1).

-4. This algorithm is wrapped in a class named "MedianFinder" in `~/src/utils/finders/medianfinder.py` along with several naive algorithms which are just for test/debug issue.
+4. This algorithm is wrapped in a class named "MedianFinder" in `~/src/find_political_donors.py` or `~/src/utils/finders/medianfinder.py` along with several naive algorithms which are just for test/debug issue.

 # Module summary

 For this challenge, I used a `Recorder` class to wrap the above mentioned `MedianFinder` class to record the median, total transactions and total amount streamed in so far.
 Implementation of total transactions and total amount are trivial.
-This `Recorder` is under `~/src/utils/recorder.py`.
+This `Recorder` is in `~/src/find_political_donors.py` or  `~/src/utils/recorder.py`.

 For every key (`CMTE_ID`, `ZIP_CODE/TRANSACTION_DT`), it has a corresponding "Recorder" as its value.
 In order to make the hierarchy easier to query, instead of using (`CMTE_ID`, `ZIP_CODE/TRANSACTION_DT`) as a key, I used two level dictionaries, i.e., `defaultdict(lambda : defaultdict(Recorder))`: